jlucas1980/jlucas1980/README.md

 -ELANVisualizationsinTableau.pptx shows different visualizations in Tableau using data from the "biker_biker_buddy" file in
  elanBUcorpus.

--ELANpresentation.pptx showing examples an annotated tier in ELAN
+-ELANpresentation.pptx shows examples of how to create an annotation and a tier in ELAN